 - Forget Perfection - Imperfection has always been part of arts; being creative means breaking some rules.
 When it comes to how to distress pants, it doesn’t matter if the distressed knee area on the right leg of the pants is the same as the other leg’s knee and the like.
 It’s also okay if one side has more distressed parts than the other.

 How to Distress Jeans - In Conclusion

 Bring out not just the rocker or the punk in you but also your creativity by distressing your own jeans!
-Distressed jeans will never run out of style because you can always pair them with any top and footwear.
-It is also one of the best ways of recycling your old or almost-worn out jeans.
+Distressed jeans will never run out of style because you can always pair them with any top or footwear.
+It is also one of the best ways of recycling your old or almost-worn-out jeans.

 What’s even better?
 You can also apply the steps on how to distress jeans we discussed above on any piece of denim that you want to work on.
 Whether that may be a jacket, shorts, skirts, or mini-dresses, go ahead and add some style to them!